top of page

 So why here was Joseph compelled to register his family in Augustus Caesar’s census as the gospel accounts inform us?
 Matthew and Luke’s first two chapters each give us the relevant details that were more keenly understood by those in the culture and geography of the day.

 The family story began in Abraham, from him to Isaac, and to Jacob, whose ‘house’ was built into twelve sons by Rachel and Leah.
 In Jacob’s return to the Promised Land (where God had directed Abraham) after his years with Laban, he struggled, wrestled, and pursued the Lord but Rachel died on the journey, giving birth to the second of her only two sons, Benjamin.
 Jacob buried her in Ephrat, also called Ephratah, an outskirt of Bethelem.
 There was a well there, and caves that could be secured as burial places.
-Burial grounds of our patriarchs and matriarchs are the earlies real estate transactional records of land purchases by Abraham, Isaac, and Jacob.
-Years later, the young man Joseph would be sold by his brothers ending him up in Egypt, and the children of Israel spent over centuries enslaved in Egypt… But the twists in the story continue.
+Burial grounds of our patriarchs and matriarchs are the earliest real estate transactional records of land purchases by Abraham, Isaac, and Jacob.
+Years later, the young man Joseph would be sold by his brothers landing him in Egypt, and later, the children of Israel spent centuries enslaved there… But the twists in the story continue.

-When Moses led the tribes out of Egypt into the wilderness and to the edge of Promise, two spies were found faithful among 12 – Joshua (Y’Hoshua) and Caleb (Kelev, Dog, son of a Kenite or Canaanite parent).
+When Moses led the tribes out of Egypt into the wilderness and to the edge of Promise, two spies were found faithful among 12 – Joshua (Y’Hoshua) and Caleb (Kelev or Kolev).
 These two saw what the Lord wanted to do and believed He/they could do it.
-God recognized their faith and gave Joshua the future lead and cited Caleb as one who had wholly followed Him, who would possess his promised land with his descendants.
-An eternal partnership had been forged through Abraham, the Lord, and the Land…now with Joshua and the children of Israel and with the adopted or engrafted obedient-spirited family of Caleb, who divided and possessed the land.
+God recognized their faith and gave Joshua the future lead and cited Caleb as one who had wholly followed Him (col-lev, all heart) who would possess his promised land with his descendants.
+An eternal partnership had been forged through Abraham, the Lord, and the Land…now with Joshua, the children of Israel and obedient-spirited family of Caleb, who divided and possessed the land.
 Caleb, in his eighties when he headed out, asked for the most difficult area where the giants had terrorized the other spies, and was granted Hebron.
 His family conquered and possessed the area to include Bethlehem Ephratah, the ancestral area of Jacob and of Rachel's burial.

 ‘Tower of the flock’ meant something very specific to those hearers and to shepherds when angels appeared declaring the birth of the Savior in the City of David, a babe wrapped in swaddling cloths in a manger (Luke 2:11-13).
 They said immediately, “Let’s go to Bethlehem to see this,” understanding how lambs for Temple worship were swaddled and secured like calves for veal-- protected, kept clean, in flocks carefully supervised and tended.

-Sages of the Far East knew from two years worth of celestial signs and years of study of ancient prophetic texts as to where to find this baby, thus were Bethlehem bound, and when reported to jealous Herod, king appointed over the Jews by Rome, ordered the slaughter of Bethlehem’s children under age two to stop any progress of a king in Davidic lineage.
+Sages of the Far East knew from two years worth of celestial signs and years of study of ancient prophetic texts as to where to find this baby, thus were Bethlehem bound.
+When they reported to jealous Herod, king appointed over the Jews by Rome, he ordered the slaughter of Bethlehem’s children under age two to stop any progress of a king in Davidic lineage.
 Now you know why Jeremiah’s prophecy of Bethlehem said, "Rachel weeps for her children..."
 (Jer.
 31:15)

 The details are too many to be coincidental, and too specific to covenants with Abraham, Isaac, Jacob, David, and the land of Israel to do nothing other than show the intense love and faithfulness of God, to show His rich mercies, mindful remembrances of His Beloved covenant people.
 To the non-Jew, this is the birthplace of the One who would become atonement for salvation (Yeshua, Hebrew for Salvation) that is complete, definitive, perfect, and absolute.
 All these things are the tip of the iceberg as we peer more deeply into the roots of our faith.
-And which two are you?
-Do you find your faith and struggles in the passages of Joshua & Caleb, of Ruth & Boaz, of Rachel & Leah, of Mary & Joseph, who had only the divine words to go by?
-We can find points of identification – not of division - all along this Bethlehem road, revealing a faith that’s not based on lineage alone but a faith in life and in death that there is One True God who unites and rules in a family whose hearts are one with His.
+Do you find your faith struggles in the passages of Joshua & Caleb, of Ruth & Boaz, of Rachel & Leah, of Mary & Joseph, who only had the divine words to go by?
+We can find points of identification – not of division, all along this Bethlehem road, revealing a faith that’s not based on lineage alone but of faith that there is One True God who unites and rules a family whose hearts are one with His.

 Bethlehem Sunrise taken May 2014 from hotel Bethlehem Inn - A.Gatsenko Shutterstock